aridjayarecipes/cutesrecipes.web.app/content/post/1807-recipe-of-favorite-blueberry-strusel-muffins-with-a-white-chocolaye-drizzle.md

 - "In a large bowl whisk flour, baking soda, cinnamon an salt until blended"
 - "In another bowl whisk sugar, egg and vanilla until combined"
 - "Slowly whisk in the butter and mix until well combinrd"
-- "Add sour cream and whisk until just smooth, don&#39;t overmix"
+- "Add sour cream and whisk until just smooth, don't overmix"
 - "Add blueberries to flour mixture and stir gently to coat them.
 This helps them not to settle on bottom of muffins"
 - "Slowly fold sour cream mixture into flour mixture sing a sparula.
 Batter will be thick, mix until just blended"
 - "Spoon batter equally into pans."